tthorntone/AdNauseam-Wiki/Install-AdNauseam-in-Chrome-on-Windows.md

 **NOTE: For advanced Windows users only -- improperly editing the registry can result in serious problems**

-If you see the following message: “This extension is not listed in the Chrome Web Store and may have been added without your knowledge.”, follow the steps below to use AdNauseam _without_ enabling Developer Mode.
+If you see the following message: “This extension is not listed in the Chrome Web Store and may have been added without your knowledge.”, follow the steps below to use AdNauseam _without enabling Developer Mode_

 1. Find the extension-id for AdNauseam by going to chrome://extensions/.
 In the .crx file for the current release, this is  `pnjfhlmmeapfclcplcihceboadiigekg`.